 Thank you so much for your time Dr. Johnson, and welcome aboard!

 Do you think you could benefit from seeing our urogynecologist, Dr. Johnson?
 Schedule a consultation.
-Dr. Johnson will be available starting in August 2017.
+Dr. Johnson is currently seeing patients at our Dedham and Hyannis locations.